ComGPT: Detecting Local Community Structure with Large Language Models: Approach

-As shown in Figure \ref{fig:ComGPT}, ComGPT contains four main steps.
-To better understand the interactions among these steps, Algorithm \ref{alg:ComGPT} shows the overall process of ComGPT.
-Initially, community $C$ contains seed node $v_s$ and $cands$ is empty (line \ref{alg:ComGPT_Init}), where $cands$ stores the community whenever the potential node identification step returns an empty set.
+Algorithm \ref{alg:ComGPT} shows the overall process of ComGPT.
+Initially, community $C$ contains seed node $v_s$ and $cands$ is empty (line \ref{alg:ComGPT_Init}), where $cands$ stores the communities each time $PN$ is empty.
 First, ComGPT selects potential nodes $PN$ with the step of potential node identification (line \ref{alg:ComGPT_fpn1}), used for subsequent graph encoding.
 In order for GPT-3.5-turbo to understand the graph structure and community information, the local network, i.e., the subgraph consisting of the nodes in both current community $C$ and $PN$ as well as edges between these nodes, is converted into text, i.e., $gtxt$ (line \ref{alg:ComGPT_graphencoder}).
-Utilizing $gtxt$, NSG (Node Select Guide) prompt, and Q$_{sel}$, GPT-3.5-turbo selects node $v$ from potential nodes $PN$ and adds it to the current community $C$ (lines \ref{alg:ComGPT_nodeselect}-\ref{alg:ComGPT_addv}).
+Utilizing $gtxt$, GPT-3.5-turbo selects node $v$ from potential nodes $PN$ and adds it to the current community $C$ (lines \ref{alg:ComGPT_nodeselect}-\ref{alg:ComGPT_addv}).
 The above steps are repeated until $PN$ is empty.
-If $PN$ is empty, the community $C$ is added to the $cands$ (line \ref{alg:ComGPT_addc1}).
-The fact that $PN$ is empty does not necessarily imply that the neighboring nodes of the community are weakly connected to the community.
-Therefore, based on $gtxt$, NSU (Node SUpplementatio) prompt, and Q$_{sup}$, ComGPT continues to identify nodes through node supplementation (lines \ref{alg:N}-\ref{alg:ComGPT_nodesupplement}).
-If GPT-3.5-turbo identifies suitable node $v$ to add to the community, then ComGPT adds $v$ to $C$ and continues to expand current community $C$ (line \ref{alg:ComGPT_supp}).
+Then the community $C$ is added to the $cands$ (line \ref{alg:ComGPT_addc1}). $PN$ being empty does not necessarily imply that the neighboring nodes of the community are weakly connected to it.
+Therefore, ComGPT continues to identify nodes through node supplementation (lines \ref{alg:N}-\ref{alg:ComGPT_nodesupplement}).
+If GPT-3.5-turbo identifies suitable node $v$, ComGPT adds $v$ to $C$ and continues to expand current community $C$ (line \ref{alg:ComGPT_supp}).
 Otherwise, GPT-3.5-turbo returns ``null" and ComGPT stops community expansion (line \ref{alg:ComGPT_break}).
 After the above process is completed, ComGPT selects the community with the highest local modularity $M$ calculated by formula (\ref{eql:M}) from $cands$ as the final community (line \ref{alg:ComGPT_getmaxm}).
+During the expansion process, if no new node is selected in potential nodes identification step (Section \ref{sec:Potential nodes identification}), i.e., $PN$ is empty (line \ref{alg:ComGPT_fpn1}), ComGPT jumps out of the inner while loop.
+Thereafter, if the node selected in the node supplementation by GPT-3.5-turbo is null (line \ref{v:null}), ComGPT terminates.

-\subsubsection{Potential nodes identification}
+\subsection{Potential nodes identification}